 - Rainwater harvesting

-Here’s what you need to know about each of them to start going off-grid.
+Here’s what you need to know about them to start going off-grid.

 1. Natural Sources of Water

 It isn’t enough to have a natural source of water nearby.
 That water source needs to be sustainable.
-By “sustainable,” I mean that the water is always going to be there.
+By “sustainable,” I mean the water will always be there.
 Streams often dry out in the summertime.
-Even large lakes can dry out and rivers could be diverted.
+Even large lakes can dry out, and rivers could be diverted.

-In a very basic off grid setup, you might have your home next to your water source.
-Every morning you’d go out with a bucket to collect the water you need for the day.
+In a basic off-grid setup, you might have your home next to your water source.
+Every morning, you’d go out with a bucket to collect the water you need for the day.
 Water for cooking and drinking would need to be treated with a filter or boiling.

 This is how millions of people around the globe already live.
-Yes, it is tedious to constantly have to haul water and treat it.
+Yes, it is tedious to haul water and treat it constantly.
 Many people skip the treatment step, which is one reason that there are over 2 million waterborne disease deaths each year.

 Forget heart disease!
-Waterborne disease really is the world’s #1 killer.
+Waterborne disease is the world’s #1 killer.

 Dying of diarrhea seems like a terrible way to go, so please don’t drink untreated water.

 A pump is one solution for bringing water from nearby water to your property.
 There are also non-electric ways to deliver water from natural sources.
-These “water lifts” are particularly useful when you need large quantities of water, such as for agriculture.
+These “water lifts” are beneficial when you need large quantities of water, such as for agriculture.

-Below are just some of the devices which can be constructed for channeling water.
+Below are just some of the devices that can be constructed for channeling water.

 2. Well Water